 Price on application

-It is considered respectful protocol to engage with Traditional Owners to discuss the use of traditional language, planned or existing projects, research or other initiatives that occur on their lands.
+It is considered respectful protocol to engage with Traditional Owners to discuss the use of cultural knowledge, traditional language, planned or existing projects including displays and interpretive signage, research or other initiatives that occur on their lands.

 Many stakeholders are interested in engaging with Traditional Owners and the best way to achieve this is through a respectful consultation process.

-The Cultural Hub can facilitate an engagement process for stakeholders to engage in meaningful dialogue with the GunaiKurnai about the use of traditional language, planned or existing projects, research or other initiatives that occur on Gunaikurnai Country.
+The Cultural Hub facilitates a process for stakeholders to engage in meaningful dialogue with the GunaiKurnai about initiatives that occur on Gunaikurnai Country.

 The Victorian Constitution and the Charter of Human Rights and Responsibilities